Skip to main content

 Relationship between alcohol consumption and lung cancer

 A study found that drinking alcohol more than doubles the risk of lung cancer.
-However, this study did not consider a confounding variable: A high percentage of people who consume alcohol also smoke.
+But it didn’t account for a confounding variable: a high percentage of people who drink alcohol also smoke.

-As we know, scientists have ascertained that smoking increases the risk of lung cancer.
-So, once researchers controlled studies for smoking, they discovered the link between alcohol and lung cancer didn’t exist.
+Smoking is a well-established cause of lung cancer.
+Once researchers controlled for smoking, the link between alcohol and lung cancer disappeared.

 Does obesity lower the risk of death for heart patients?

 One study found that people with obesity have a lower risk of mortality after a heart attack.
-In this case, researchers ignored age as the confounding factor.
+Here, researchers overlooked age as the confounding factor.

 Requirements for confounding variables

-For something to be considered a confounding variable, it must meet two criteria:
+For something to count as a confounding variable, it must meet two criteria:

 • It must correlate with the independent variable